 After a few attempts by the Crusaders to regain control of the city and failing on their efforts a treaty was reached between Saladin and Richard to allow pilgrims to visit this holy site.

 The Church’s control is in the hands of different Christian denominations, each having some kind of responsibility.
 These sectors are Catholics, Armenian, Greek Orthodox, Coptic and Ethiopian.

-Entrance to the Tomb of Jesus Christ
+Entrance to the Edicule of the Church

 When visiting Old Jerusalem you may pay a visit to this Holy Site.
 You begin by descending a few stairs.
 The walls are covered by crosses incised by pilgrims during hundreds of years.
 Going down you’ll find the Armenian Chapel where as tradition says Queen Helene found the sacred cross.

 The main floor features the Edicule.
 Many pilgrims express the feeling of spirituality when they visit this sacred place.
 Nearby is the stone where legend says the body of Christ was prepared for burial.
 At this place and at any moment you may find Christians praying fervently.
 The mosaics behind the stone are awe inspiring showing the moments when Jesus was taken from the cross and placed on the tomb.

 A few steps further up the site of the actual crucifixion are marked and you may see pilgrims waiting in line patiently to touch the stone they consider so sacred.

 Up a steep flight of stairs, the site of the crucifixion itself is marked by both a Greek Orthodox and a Catholic altar, where Christians from around the world stand patiently in line waiting to touch the rock they hold sacred.

 View of the interior ceiling of the Dome of the Church

 Saint Helena Street in the Old City of Jerusalem